ApplicationCraft/applicationcraft.com/source/developers/documentation/ac-mobile-build-phonegap/ac-mobile-build/ac-build-plugins/xtify-push-notifications/apis/xtify-location-api.html.markdown

 ![xtify target setup](/img/docs/xtify-target-screen1.png)

-Press next to move the the rule definition screen.
+Press next to move to the rule definition screen.

 ###Remove any existing rule elements
 All you are going to want here is a Location and a Window rule, so get rid of any existing rules (like Frequency) by dragging them to the trash on the right side.